Herostratus: Analysis and social legacy

 The Herostratic criminal targets a publicly valued symbol, an important person, or multiple people.
-Valerius Maximus indicates that they thrive on "[absorbing] the celebrity of [their] prey."
-To harness this celebrity, in scholars' view, media coverage is required, such that the anti-technology terrorist Ted Kaczynski pledged to halt his bombing campaign if The New York Times and Washington Post published his manifesto.
-Driven by an urge to appear in the newspapers and, to a far lesser extent, his anarchistic leanings, Luigi Lucheni assassinated the Austrian empress Elisabeth, and during the trial that followed, he acted theatrically and vaingloriously and "blew star's kisses to the audience."
-The attorney general made the case for casting his name into "eternal oblivion."
-(Note: The American writer Mark Twain writes about Lucheni and his motives, "When he saw his photograph and said, 'I shall be celebrated,' he laid bare the impulse that prompted him.
+To gather celebrity, in scholars' view, they require media coverage; in one instance, the antitechnology terrorist Ted Kaczynski pledged to halt his bombing campaign if the New York Times and Washington Post published his manifesto.
+Driven by an urge to appear in the newspapers and to a far lesser extent by his anarchist leanings, Luigi Lucheni assassinated the Austrian empress Elisabeth, and during the trial that followed, he acted theatrically and vaingloriously and "blew star's kisses to the audience".
+The attorney general made the case for forever wiping out his name.
+(Note: American writer Mark Twain writes about Lucheni and his motives, "When he saw his photograph and said, 'I shall be celebrated,' he laid bare the impulse that prompted him.
 It was a mere hunger for notoriety.
 There is another confessed case of the kind which is as old as history—the burning of the temple of Ephesus.")
 Similarly, Arthur Bremer, desperate for stardom, shot Alabama governor George Wallace in 1972.
 To him, the choice of victim depended on how much coverage he thought their assassination would garner.
-These Herostratic criminals all suffered a troubled past; Lucheni writes that his childhood was deprived of love, and Kaczynski, among other things, faced academic pressure from his parents and trauma from a harrowing college experiment.
-(Note: This does not imply that no other factors led them to criminality.)
+All these Herostratic criminals suffered a troubled past; Lucheni writes that his childhood was deprived of love, and Kaczynski, among other things, faced academic pressure from his parents and trauma from a harrowing college experiment.
+But this should not imply that no other factors led them to criminality.

-In the wake of the September 11 attacks, numerous writers brought up Herostratus' name.
-The destruction of the World Trade Center, an "[icon] of [the United States]' might," was interpreted as a venture for immortality akin to the Artemision's demolition.
-Osama bin Laden, in fact, recorded a video of himself celebrating the terrorist attacks, which Borowitz regards as a tool of self-aggrandizement.
-A contemporary commentator wrote, "[The] highlighting of terrorism in mass media is a trigger for the Herostratus phenomenon.
+Following September 11, numerous writers brought up Herostratus' name.
+Many of them understood the World Trade Center's destruction, a potent symbol of the United States, as a venture for immortality akin to the Artemision's demolition.
+And in what Borowitz deems a tool of self-aggrandizement, Osama bin Laden recorded a video of himself celebrating the terrorist attacks.
+A contemporary commentator wrote: "[The] highlighting of terrorism in mass media is a trigger for the Herostratus phenomenon.
 Every showing of a shop's explosion, mass murder and falling skyscrapers gives birth to more and more terrorists."
 The arson has also been paralleled with the Taliban's destruction of Buddhas in Afghanistan.

-Such criminals who "perpetrate odious attacks for the sake of infamy," in the words of Jean-Paul Azam and Mario Ferrero, are consumed by the so-called Herostratus syndrome.
-Borowitz lays out seven elements constituting the syndrome: